Health and Housing – the Bigger Picture

 Housing is the foundation for good health and care at home but we have more to do to engage policy makers and practitioners in health and social care to work with their housing colleagues to identify and develop solutions in housing that support good health and wellbeing.

-Key agencies in this sector came together in Dec 2014 to develop a Memorandum of Understanding on integrating housing with health which is a real step in the right direction.
-The delivery plan for the housing and health memorandum can be accessed here.
+Key agencies in this sector came together in December 2014 to develop a Memorandum of Understanding on integrating housing with health which is a real step in the right direction.
+This earlier commitment has been renewed in March 2018, click here.
 We will continue to develop practical solutions and policy proposals that establish and enhance this integration agenda for the benefit of older people.